CSAILVision/unifiedparsing/README.md

 You can use our pretrained models in PyTorch to segment input image.
 The usage is as follows:

 1. If you're using PyTorch>=1.0 and on branch master or PyTorch 1.0, skip this step.
-If you're using 0.4<=PyTorch<1.0, please compile Precise RoI Pooling operator first (***Please check out to pytorch0.4 branch!!!***).
-It requires PyTorch compiled with ```cffi``` and only supports CUDA (CPU mode is not implemented).
+If you're using 0.4<=PyTorch<1.0, please compile Precise RoI Pooling operator first. (**Please check out to pytorch0.4 branch!!!**) It requires PyTorch compiled with ```cffi``` and only supports CUDA (CPU mode is not implemented).
 To compile the essential components:

 ```bash
     cd lib/nn/prroi_pool